 How to save on your bills- Electricity, Gas, Water

-QLD – Alinta Energy 28% off electricity usage- current cheapest in QLD
+QLD – Alinta Energy 28% off electricity usage- often offers the cheapest prices in Australia particularly in QLD

 - Don’t obstruct the sun.
 Keep curtains open during day in summer and close just before sunset.
 In summer keep curtains closed if house too warm as this will reflect sun coming through windows